dreadstar/Meshrabiya/README.md

 # Meshrabiya

+Meshrabiya is a mesh network library for Android that can seamlessly route data over multiple hops (e.g. from device A to device D via device B and C) using standard TCP and UDP connections.
+Each node is assigned one or more virtual IP addresses.
+Developers can then send data using any normal TCP and UDP connections between any devices on the mesh using the virtual IP addresses, without having to worry about multihop mesh routing, as if all the devices were connected to a local WiFi network.

+Meshrabiya creates a virtual network that supports TCP, UDP and anything that runs over those [transport layers](https://en.wikipedia.org/wiki/Transport_layer) in environments where there is no local WiFi access point by routing those transport layers over different underlying adapters including Google Nearby (which supports Bluetooth).
+It is not intended to provide encryption and/or security that is expected to be provided higher levels of the network stack (e.g. the application layer).

+Supported adapters:
+* Google Nearby

+# How it works

+* Routing is based on the [B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.) concept where each node tracks known neighbors (using the underlying transport layer e.g. Google Nearby discovery for Nearby, network service discovery for 'normal' WiFi networks, etc) and broadcasts an originator message to all known neighbors.
+This message is rebroadcast up to a maximum number of times (time to live).
+If Node A wants to send data to Node C, it doesn't need to know the full route.
+It remembers that it received an originating message from Node C via Node B, so any traffic to Node C will be sent to Node B, which in turn can send it to Node C and so forth.

 Meshrabiya is a mesh network for Android that operates over WiFi.
 It allows applications to seamlessly communicate over multiple hops and multiple WiFi direct and/or Local Only Hotspots.
 Each device is given a "virtual" IP address (typically a random auto-generated address